 Part Time Protection

-Part time workers have the right not to be treated less favourably than a comparable full time worker in the terms of their contract, or by being subjected to any other detriment by any act, or deliberate failure to act, of their employer.
+Part time workers have the right not to be treated less favourably than a comparable full time worker in the terms of their contract of employment, or by being subjected to any other detriment by any act, or deliberate failure to act, of their employer.

-The right only applies if the treatment is on the grounds that the worker is a part time worker, and the treatment is not justified on objective grounds.
+The right only applies if the less favourable treatment is on the grounds that the worker is a part time worker, and the treatment is not justified on objective grounds.

 Part time workers can request a statement from their employer explaining the reason for specified treatment that they believe is contrary to the Regulations and have the right to make a complaint to an Employment Tribunal.

 In so far as rates of pay and benefits are concerned, the pro-rata principle applies as between a full time worker and a part timer.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.

 Find out how Bishopsgate Law can help you: